payam5150/MOD4/README.md

 <b>Date: </b>10-19-20

 <b>Data Source:</b>
-The MovieLens dataset: Ratings and Movie Dataset
+The MovieLens Dataset: Ratings and Movie Dataset

 ---------------------------------------------------------------------------------------
 <b>Project Goal: </b> To build a model that provides top 5 movie recommendations to a user, based on their ratings of other movies from a database from the University of Minnesota.